Christophertdoc/react-context-hooks/README.md

 - lesson-5: how to use the useEffect() hook
 - lesson-6: Use a single context within a functional component by utilizing hooks
 - lesson-7: Use multiple contexts with hooks and functional components
+- lesson-8: Reading List Project: Practice with combining functional components with hooks and context

 ## Terms
 - Context: used for global state